 4. Create a New Design for Your Lawn

 It needs no saying that without a plan, your remodeling project may drain down the flush.
 You should have a roadmap (a design) in writing to help you keep track of the things to be done.
-Your general contractor can offer you several design options to choose from- a classic vintage style lawn, or a modern hi-tech lawn, or something in between.
+Your general contractor can offer you several design options to choose from- a classic vintage-style lawn, a modern hi-tech lawn, or something in between.
 After all, when you have a design in hand, you can actually pinpoint any shortcomings in the actual work that is being done.
 And subsequently, keep track of the quality of service you’re receiving.
+Remember that maintaining a lawn requires ongoing effort.
+So, after the contractor has completed their work, it is up to you to keep the lawn in top condition.
+You need to regularly trim the grass and ensure it remains weed-free — you can consider utilizing a battery powered weed eater for your convenience.

 5. Reconfirm Every Task for Quality Work